KrabCode/Sketches/readme/GUIManual.md

 # Control elements
 Control elements require a unique name to display on the tray as the first parameter.
+- No other element in the same group can have the same name - the group-name combination must be unique.
-Most other parameters are optional.
+- Most other parameters are optional.

 ## Button
 A button is true for one frame when pressed.